survivejs/react-book/manuscript/06_react_and_flux.md

 Now we have an application that can restore its state based on `localStorage`.
 It would be fairly simple to replace the backend with something else.
 We would just need to implement the storage interface again.

+## Extracting Decorators

-Even though our current solution is a little nasty due to limitations of Alt, we can tidy it up at least a little bit.
+Even though our current solution is a little nasty due to limitations of Alt, we can tidy it up at least a tiny bit.
 The problem is that now our solution is coupled with the store.
 If we add more stores to the system this will lead to duplication very fast.
 It is a good idea to extract this concern into a concept of its own.
 We can do this using a decorator.

 We have a similar problem at `App`.
 Now it contains plenty of connection logic.
 This isn't nice.
 We can perform a similar operation there and extract that to logic to a decorator as well.

-## Extracting Higher Order Components

 TODO: rewrite